 There is a heroic theme for the Texas volunteers and a menacing, minor-key theme for Santa Anna’s troops.
 Tiomkin recycles his “El Deguello” from RIO BRAVO the year before as Santa Anna’s bugle call.
 With its um-chink accompaniment and accordion and harmonica, Tiomkin’s upbeat theme for Crockett and his Tennesseans provides a bit of levity to the sober reality of the situation.

 With its many-shifting moods, Tiomkin’s music provides a real workout for any orchestra.
 And the true mettle of any Tiomkin recording comes from the action cues.
 Nic Raine and The City of Prague Philharmonic Orchestra handle these cues impeccably.
 The music sparkles with energy, precision and brio.

 Producer James Fitzpatrick wisely placed the mics to purposefully recreate the dry, brilliant sound of a period recording studio, and it succeeds brilliantly.
 Frank DeWald’s liner notes detail the motivic weaving of Tiomkin’s themes.
 The Crouch End Festival Chorus contribute vibrancy and depth to their choral work, especially in the poignant a capella rendition of “Tennessee Babe/Lisa” that follows the battle.
 But the ultimate praise goes to Raine and the orchestra who capture the ever-changing moods of Tiomkin’s music with bio, beauty and subtlety.
-Go to the Screen Archives website to hear more audio clips.

 I’ve had the old version of this score in my collection for decades now.
 I’ve listened to it numerous times over the years but have never been particularly fond of it.
 This recording opened my eyes to the power and poignancy of Tiomkin’s score.
 THE ALAMO is a fantastic score and recording from start to finish.